Kenny-136/synneK/README.md

 (Because it is hosted on heroku, it will take 10 seconds to load it for the first time) https://floating-tor-64492.herokuapp.com/

-<h1>This is my 2nd Project in Software Engineering Immersive Course with Genereal Assembly.</h1>
+<h1>This is my 2nd Project in Software Engineering Immersive Course with General Assembly.</h1>
 I am making a CRUD APP, about one of small thing i enjoy in life, which is a 'dad jokes'. i am coding this application with Ruby Sinatra, using MVC design pattern.